RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/internal-scenario-01/01-s2i-build-and-deploy.md

 Notice all the "Downloading ..."???
 We will come back to that later

-After the build completes waiting for the application to deploy
+After the build completes wait for the application to deploy, by running

 ``oc rollout status -w dc eap-app``{{execute interrupt}}